 In 2011 I reinvented myself and went off on all sorts of adventures around the world to prove to myself and others that I can stick with something.

-In the next five years I walked from England to Rome, cycled from Holland to Istanbul, spent several months leading pack horses across the wilderness of Canada, and paddled the entire Mississippi river in a kayak in one hundred ten days.
+In the years that followed I walked from England to Rome, cycled from Holland to Istanbul, spent several months leading pack horses across the wilderness of Canada, and paddled the entire Mississippi river in a kayak in 110 days.

-I also slept in graveyards, ate raw eggs, posed naked for a group of gay men, was chased by a pack of feral dogs in Romania, and managed to fall off a horse twice in a single week.
+I slept in graveyards, ate raw eggs, walked across Spain thrice, was chased by feral dogs in Romania, and stood face to face with a grizzly bear in the Canadian wilderness.